Chrysin supplement benefit, 500 mg

 Effects of chrysin on urinary testosterone levels in human males.

 J Med Food.
 2003.
-Gambelunghe C, Rossi R, Sommavilla M, Ferranti C, Rossi R, Gizzi S, Micheletti A, Rufini S. Department of Clinical and Experimental Medicine, Division of Sports Medicine-Laboratorio delle Attivitą Motorie e Sportive, University of Perugia, Perugia, Italy.
+Gambelunghe C, Rossi R, Sommavilla M, Ferranti C, Rossi R, Gizzi S, Micheletti A. Department of Clinical and Experimental Medicine, Division of Sports Medicine-Laboratorio delle Attività Motorie e Sportive, University of Perugia, Perugia, Italy.

 The equilibrium of sexual hormones in both sexes is controlled in vertebrates by the enzyme aromatase, a member of the cytochrome P450 superfamily, which catalyzes the conversion of androstenedione and testosterone into estrone and estradiol, respectively.
 Flavonoids present in whole grains, legumes, fruits, and vegetables are strongly implicated as protective in coronary heart disease, stroke, and cancer.
 One flavonoid, chrysin, found in high concentrations in honey and propolis, has been shown to be an inhibitor of aromatase enzyme activity.
 These foods are often used as supplements, particularly by sportsmen for their energetic and antioxidant properties.
 The aim of this study was to verify if daily treatment for 21 days with propolis and honey, containing chrysin, would modify urinary concentrations of testosterone in volunteer male subjects.
 In fact, aromatase inhibition by chrysin could block the conversion of androgens into estrogens with a consequent increase of testosterone.
-The obtained data did not show alterations of the levels of testosterone in the volunteers after 7, 14, and 21 days of treatment in comparison with baseline values.
+The obtained data did not show alterations of the levels of testosterone in the volunteers after treatment.
 In conclusion, the use of these foods for 21 days at the doses usually taken as oral supplementation does not have effects on the equilibrium of testosterone in human males.

-Comments: Results may vary if chrysin supplements are used rather than honey or propolis.
+Comments: Perhaps results may vary if chrysin supplements are used rather than honey or propolis, but we need more studies.

 J Endocrinol.
 2008; Jana K, Yin X, Schiffer RB, Pandey AK, Grammas P. Garrison Institute on Aging, Texas Tech University Health Sciences Center, Lubbock, Texas, USA.

 During the aging process of males, testosterone biosynthesis declines in testicular Leydig cells resulting in decreases in various physiological functions.
 To explore the possibility of delaying the decline using food supplements, we have studied steroidogenic effects of a natural flavonoid, chrysin, in mouse Leydig cells.
 Chrysin dramatically increased cyclic AMP induced steroidogenesis in Leydig tumor cells.
 The steroidogenic effect of chrysin is not associated with an increase in expression of the P450 side-chain cleavage enzyme, required for the conversion of cholesterol to pregnenolone.
 The majority of the observed increase in steroidogenesis was due to the increased supply of substrate cholesterol.
-These observations were corroborated by showing that chrysin induced a marked increase in the expression of steroidogenic acute regulatory (StAR) protein, the factor that controls mitochondrial cholesterol transfer.
 Our results suggest that while chrysin itself is unable to induce StAR gene expression and steroidogenesis, it appears to function by increasing the sensitivity of Leydig cells to cAMP stimulation.

 Brain health protection